 Sure enough, my wife got hit with the same stomach bug the last night of our vacation.
 And about 90 minutes after she started puking, I joined her.
 We were both down for the count, puking up everything that we had consumed that day.

-While the experience was horrible, thankfully, it wasn't serious enough where we had to go to the emergency room.
+While the experience was horrible, thankfully, it wasn’t serious enough that we had to go to the emergency room.

 Of course, not everyone is so lucky.
 You hear horror stories all the time of somebody getting hurt while away from home and having to deal with some sort of medical or financial crisis.
 We avoided it this time, but definitely got me thinking “what if.”

 - What if we had to take everyone to the emergency room and cover our large medical deductible in one fell swoop?

 - What if we had to stay a few more days in Florida because we couldn’t drive home?
 What kinds of additional costs would we encounter, and how would we cover them?

 - What if one of us had an extended health condition that made it difficult for us to work?

 The reality is, any of these situations would have been fine for us, mostly because we have our financial ducks in a row.
 But, I realize that’s not the case for everyone.